What is your financial year-end?

 5. Stock and work in progress

-You should take inventory of any physical stock, goods or loose parts you are carrying.
+You should take inventory of any physical stock, goods or loose parts you carry.

-These are important to keep a note of for your company’s balance sheet.
-Don’t worry if you’re not sure what to include here, our Chartered Accountants will help you determine what information they need to prepare the accounts for your company.
+These are important to note for your company’s balance sheet.
+Don’t worry if you’re unsure what to include here; our Chartered Accountants will help you determine what information they need to prepare the accounts for your company.

 6. Employees

-From time to time, your employees may incur business expenses such as business travel.
-Any costs your employee incurs will need to be reimbursed and then you can also claim their expense as an allowable business expense to Revenue.
+Occasionally, your employees may incur business expenses such as business travel.
+Any costs your employee incurs will need to be reimbursed, and then you can also claim their expense as an allowable business expense to Revenue.

-It’s important that you keep the receipts for the transactions that occurred.
-You should also have a clear process to say that this was an employee expense and the date it was reimbursed to the employee.
-Consider automating your bookkeeping Xero, for easy document management.
+You must keep the receipts for the transactions that occurred.
+You should also have a straightforward process to say that this was an employee expense and the date it was reimbursed to the employee.
+Consider automating your bookkeeping Xero for easy document management.

-This may also be a good time to check if you need to hire employees or check the efficiency of their work.
+This may also be an excellent time to check if you need to hire employees or check the efficiency of their work.

 7. Books and records